rklymentiev/py-for-neuro/chapters/chapter3.md

 <codeblock id="03_05">

-- basically any type of join would be appropriate here, since we are interested in matching breast cancer type with `radius_mean` and we could have missing values that don't affect calculations for the average value;
+- basically any type of join would be appropriate here since we are interested in matching breast cancer type with `radius_mean` and we could have missing values that don't affect calculations for the average value;
 - keep in mind that joining column names are different;
 - to get the average `radius_mean` you have to filter the data by a condition and then perform `.mean()` function on a selected column.